IanFindlay/scripts/README.md

 Date - Displays the current date and time in the following format "Day Date Month HH:MM"

+#### This script has been split into separate scripts for use with:

+### dwmblocks folder and blocks
+Instead of using sleep - of different lengths depending on if cmus (music player) was running or not - I've started using [dwmblocks](https://github.com/torrinfail/dwmblocks).
+This allows me to update information on the status bar independently - for example, the volume portion of the bar only updates when it has been changed.
+The blocks (scripts responsible for each part of the status bar) are currently only slightly modified versions of those mentioned above in the dwm_status_bar section so I won't reiterate what they do here.

 ### update\_current\_track, lyrics and show\_lyrics
 My three-part solution to being able to have the lyrics of the current song displayed and auto-updating.
 Uses cmus' status\_display\_program command to write the current track to a file (update\_current\_track) that is then monitored by [entr](https://github.com/clibs/entr) (lyrics) and then show\_lyrics displays the lyrics by reading a local file.
 Lyrics can be Edited, marked as Instrumental or Searched for at Genius using arguments to show\_lyrics.